 That's as far as Paul got; John added more to it.
 Let's talk about the spirit of man.
-The spirit of man, the record of God, and the knowledge of the life of every human being is bound up in the spirit of man.
+The knowledge of the life of every human being is bound up in the spirit of man.
 What did Jesus tell the disciples?
 'Fear not, you're greater than all the birds and even all the hairs on your head are numbered!'

 I think that has more to do with just a specific number of counting.
 Because there would be some of us who would feel deprived.
 What is contained in every cell of your body?
 Your genetic code!
 They can identify you from a piece of hair, a piece skin, some saliva, blood, any part of the body.
-They can analyze it and they can know and determine with a variable of one in tens of billions that it's absolutely correct.
+They can analyze it and they can know and determine with what a variable of one in tens of billions that it's absolutely correct.
+Which means it's absolutely correct.